romeo-velvi/BodyDiary/README.md

 ### Built With
-This project was built using Java with DerbyDB as database.
+This project was built using:
+* Eclipse as IDE for java
+* SceneBuilder as FXML constructor
+* Drow_io to drow diagrams
+* DerbyDb to storage data

 User librery:
 - <b>JavaFX</b>: is an open source, next generation client application platform for desktop, mobile and embedded systems built on Java.
 It is a collaborative effort by many individuals and companies with the goal of producing a modern, efficient, and fully featured toolkit for developing rich client applications.
 JavaFX also is used with <b>SceneBuilder</b> that is an open source tool that allows for drag and drop design of JavaFX user interfaces.platform for desktop, mobile and embedded systems built on Java.
 It is a collaborative effort by many individuals and companies with the goal of producing a modern, efficient, and fully featured toolkit for developing rich client applications.
 - <b>DerbyDB</b>: is, an  [Apache DB subproject](http://db.apache.org/), is an open source relational database implemented entirely in Java and available under the  [Apache License, Version 2.0](http://db.apache.org/derby/license.html).
 Some key advantages include: